MindNode Triad

 1. Go ahead and select a node.

-2. Now, locate and select the Images button in the toolbar at the top of the screen (Mac) or the Images tab from the action menu (circle with three dots) (iOS) and select Emojis.
+2. Now, locate and select the Images button in the toolbar at the top of the screen (Mac).
+On iOS, tap on the attachment sign and select "Add Emoji".

 3. Scroll through the emojis or use the search bar to look for one you like.